toadie-odie/Files-for-Customizing-Villager-Trades/README.md

 A wiki has been created to provide instructions if needed.

 <i>Feel free to let me know if there is anything you need.</i>

+Side Note: The Red Merchant from Supplementaries is not included in these files.
+Not sure why exactly, but the json file for the Custom Villager Trades mod doesn't work.
+Not sure if it's due to the order in which mods load or the way this merchant is registered in its mod.
+If I figure it out and get it working, it will be added.

 <hr />